cameronntaylor/cameronntaylor.github.io/index.md

 # About Me

 I am a data scientist at Netflix.
+My most recent work has been focused on evaluating and building AI and ML-driven decision-making systems.

 Previously I was an economist and machine learning engineer at Instacart.
-My most recent work has been focused on evaluating and building AI and ML-driven decision-making systems.
-I also work on sports analytics and other entertainment products and applied research.
 I graduated with my PhD in economics from Stanford GSB in January 2022.
 In grad school I worked on topics in labor, child welfare and families, education, and inequality.
 My job market paper (my main big academic paper) focused on understanding which foster children benefit most from placement with foster families relative to institutions and how that informs optimal foster care policy.
+I have also worked on sports analytics and other entertainment products and applied research.

 Email: <camerontphd@gmail.com>

 [CV](./pdfs/cntaylor_cv_3_2025.pdf)

-# Academic Research
+# Research

-**Accepted and Forthcoming Papers**
+**Accepted and Forthcoming Academic Papers**

 [Who Gets a Family?
 The Consequences of Family and Group Home Allocation for Child Outcomes](./pdfs/aej-cdtlaccpt-draft-6-15-25.pdf) *(Accepted and Forthcoming at AEJ: Applied)*